Code-Institute-Submissions/online-cookbook-3/README.md

 * Recipe page rearranges images and texts responsively for different screen sizes.

 ##### HTML and CSS validator
-[HTML](https://validator.w3.org/) and [CSS validators](https://jigsaw.w3.org/css-validator/) were used to validate the code.
+[W3 Validator](https://validator.w3.org/) and [CSS validators](https://jigsaw.w3.org/css-validator/) were used to validate the code.
-- HTML validator raised warning to add heading to *Home* section.
-The warning is ignored as the section does not require a main heading.
+- HTML validator raised no issue or warnings.
-- CSS validator raised numerous warnings for codes in the external libraries used in this project.
-These warnings are ignored!
+- CSS validator raised warnings for 'unknown vendor extension' in CSS stylesheet.
-- CSS validator raised numerous 'unknown vendor extension' warnings on code in CSS stylesheet style.css.
-Prefixes are required for box-shadow, flex and linear-gradient properties to work in old browsers.
-Hence these warnings are ignored too!
+  Prefixes are required for box-shadow to work in old browsers.
+Hence these warnings are ignored!

 ##### Cross Browser Testing
 - [CanIuse.com](https://caniuse.com/)